Dilation, functional model and a complete unitary invariant for $C._{0}\,\; \Gamma_n$-contractions: The fundamental operator tuple ( -tuple) of a -contraction

-\begin{rem} We shall see in the next section a partial converse to the existence-uniqueness of FOT.
-If an almost normal operator pair $(F_1,\dots,F_{n-1})$ satisfies $\omega(F_i+F_{n-i}z)\leq n$ for all $z\in\mathbb T$, then there exists a $\Gamma_3$-contraction for which $(F_1,\dots,F_{n-1})$ is the FOT (see Theorem \ref{converse}).
-We mention here that not every FOT is almost normal. \end{rem}
+We shall see in the next subsection a partial converse to the existence-uniqueness of the $\ft$-tuple.
+Under a certain condition, an operator tuple $(A_1,\dots,A_{n-1})$ becomes the $\ft$-tuple of a $\Gamma_n$-contraction (see Theorem \ref{converse}).